PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 13:19:59
+Last updated: 2024-04-02 13:22:02
-Random Quote: Ardently do today what must be done.
-Who knows?
-Tomorrow, death comes. - The Buddha
+Random Quote: Make the best use of what is in your power and take the rest as it happens. - Epictetus